th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/basic.md

     ```

 Also it is needed to:
-- Create user with admin rights for th2
+- create a user with admin rights for th2
-- Provide access to Cassandra database over network
+- provide access to Cassandra database over the network

 ## Tester box